Lewin Louis Aronsohn: Local government

 Furthermore, in 1910, he supervised the matters of the maintenance of the city sluices, newly acquired by the local authorities.

-Louis Aronsohn initiated of the crzation of a high-level commercial school in Bromberg/Bydgoszcz.
+Louis Aronsohn initiated of the creation of a high-level commercial school in Bromberg/Bydgoszcz.

 To this end, he negotiated with the president of the government regiony, Christoph von Tiedemann, gaining his support.

-On December 29, 1899, he received the rank of "commercial counselor" and was promoted to "secret commercial counsellor" on January 8, 1908.
+On 29 December 1899 he received the rank of "commercial counselor" and was promoted to "secret commercial counsellor" on 8 January 1908.

 Political activity

 In the political arena, Aronsohn joined the Free-thinking People's Party (Freisinnige Volkspartei): he chaired its local city club.